New England Public Radio Facts and FAQs

 How can I update my credit card information or address?

 It’s easy!
-Please call Susan Lofthouse at 1-413-545-1786.
+Please use our Update form or call Susan Lofthouse at 1-413-545-1786.
 She can update your address, credit card, expiration date, pledge amount, or any other information you need changed.

 My employer participates in the employee matching gift program.
 How do I enroll?

 Simply obtain a matching gift form from your human resources department, fill it out and send it to New England Public Radio along with your contribution.